-Much like the two well-bearded siblings who co-own it, Fat Elephant Studio in the old Albyn Works building has plenty of endearing character and naturally attracts your attention.
+Much like the two well-bearded siblings who co-own it, Fat Elephant Studio in the old Albyn Works boasts plenty of endearing character and naturally attracts your attention.

-Stood in the corner fussing over coffees are Tom and Phil Goodwin of Cellar Door Moon Crow, the eclectic rock duo who’ve invited Exposed into their lair for an update on their new album, You Got This, which after a solid year or so of work is now ready to release to the masses.
+Fussing over coffees in the corner are Tom and Phil Goodwin of Cellar Door Moon Crow, the eclectic rock duo who’ve invited Exposed into their lair for an update on their new album, You Got This, which after a solid year or so of work is now ready to release to the masses.
 Here’s a quick taste of what we can expect…

 PG: Yeah, I think that was around Tramlines last year.
 At that point, all we’d really done was focus on individual singles and gigging regularly.
-I think by the time we got to summertime last year, we were about three of four singles in and didn’t want to get to a point where we had an album’s worth of singles out there.
+I think by the time we got to summer last year we were about three of four singles in, and we didn’t want to get to a point where we had an album’s worth of singles out there.
 We wanted to get a nice body of work together for an album.
-So, we took the decision to head back into the studio, write a few more tracks to create an album, and channel a few more releases around a small tour – trying to bang a London or Bristol show in, as opposed to just playing in Yorkshire.
+So, we took the decision to head back into the studio, write a few more tracks to create an album; then we’d channel a few more releases around a small tour, trying to bang a London or Bristol show in there, as opposed to just playing in Yorkshire.

 What’s an average day in Fat Elephant Studio look like for you two?

 You mentioned there’s been a distinct shift in styles with your new material, utilising some hip-hop beats and old synthesizers.
-Is that a drum machine I see behind you?
+And is that a drum machine I see behind you?

 PG: Yeah, that’s an old analogue 8-bit drum machine and it does give you that old-school 80s hip-hop sound, which we’ve really enjoyed messing around with.